 The Good, The Bad, and The Ugly

 (1966) Sergio Leone, an Italian, was obsessed with the American west, and made westerns that were far more authentic than anything coming out of Hollywood.
 Tarantino called this the best directed film of all time, and I agree.
 In his instincts for where to point the camera, Leone is a master storyteller.
-Several things combine to elevate this far above his other films: the overall grittiness and chaos, the scene where the prisoners play music to cover up the sound of torture, Eli Wallach's performance as Tuco, and the soundtrack, which is Ennio Morricone's best work.
-Some scenes are technically music videos, because Leone had Morricone record the music first, and then shot and edited the film to fit it.
+Several things combine to elevate this far above his other films: the overall grittiness and chaos, the scene where the prisoners play music to cover up the sound of torture, Eli Wallach's performance as Tuco, and Ennio Morricone's radical and timeless soundtrack.
+The two best scenes are music videos, because Leone had Morricone record the music first, and then shot and edited the film to fit it.

 Leone is seldom credited for his political message: in a capitalist society, every time money changes hands, someone dies.
 The characters are introduced according to this rule.
 Angel Eyes, the Bad, is offered money to spare a man's life, and instead kills him and takes it as payment to also kill the man who bought the first killing; so he follows the rule even against the wishes of the payer.
 Blondie, the Good, subverts the rule by turning in fugitives for bounty and then freeing them.